kevinzepeda/dploy-docs/content/index.md

 ---
-title: Welcome to Flowershow Demo!
+title: Welcome to Docs demo!
 description: Explore Flowershow's features and configuration options in this demo site!
-image: hero.png
-showHero: true
-cta:
-  - label: Explore syntax
-    href: "#-markdown-syntax"
-  - label: See demo blog
-    href: "/blog"
 ---

-This site is published from https://github.com/flowershow/demo using [Flowershow](https://flowershow.app) - an elegant solution for publishing your Obsidian vaults and Markdown content directly from GitHub repositories.
+An elegant solution for publishing your Markdown content directly from GitHub repositories.

 ## 🎯 What's Inside?